intersystems-community/irisdemo-demo-htap/README.md

   * InterSystems IRIS ingests 223% more records than faster than SQL Server 2019
   * InterSystems IRIS is 134,632% faster (really, not a typo) than SQL Server 2019 at querying.
   * To be fair, we will be testing SQL Server on AWS and Azure in the future.
 Stay tuned!

-**When running the speed test against any database, before taking notes of the results, let the speed test run for a while to warm it up.
-That will allow the database to pre-expand and do other things.
-Every time you start the speed test, we TRUNCATE the table to start over.**

 ## 1 - Running the Speed Test on AWS